 Doing this is totally fine – especially if it works.
 Go ahead and experiment with things.
 That’s what your first-rough-month back at work is for – to find a sustainable schedule that’s right for your family.

-Example: On days I worked day shift, my son was in bed early, usually before I got home.
+Example: On days I worked the day shift, my son was in bed early, usually before I got home.
 The next day, I would put him down for earlier (and longer) naps.
 And then bedtime would be on time.
 This worked really well for us.

 Use External Sleep Associations to Help Everyone Sleep Better